 10. Ethical Responsibilities of Authors

-Saudi Pub is committed to upholding the integrity of the scientific record.
-As a member of the Committee on Publication Ethics (COPE) the journal will follow the COPE guidelines on how to deal with potential acts of misconduct.
+The publisher is committed to upholding the integrity of the scientific record.
+It adheres to the policies advocated by the Committee on Publication Ethics (COPE) and will follow the COPE guidelines on how to deal with potential acts of misconduct.

 Authors should refrain from misrepresenting research results which could damage the trust in the journal, the professionalism of scientific authorship and ultimately the entire scientific endeavor.
 Maintaining integrity of the research and its presentation can be achieved by following the rules of good scientific practice, which include: